Pavement Ants in Suffolk County & Nassau County

 Pavement ants construct nests beside and under sidewalks, driveways, and foundations.
-In the Smithtown NY area, pavement ants feed on meat, grease, dead insects, seeds, and sweets.
+In the Suffolk County & Nassau County area, pavement ants feed on meat, grease, dead insects, seeds, and sweets.
 However, their favorite food is the honeydew produced by aphids and mealybugs.
 Swarms from mature pavement ant colonies occur in the spring but may occur continuously if the nest is located indoors.
 Ant swarmers are sometimes confused with termites and cause unsightly issues when swarming in commercial buildings.
 Since they build their nests in pavement, walkways, and sidewalks next to structures, they often make their way indoors in search of food.

 Pavement Ant Habitat